 For the farmer, the CSA model provides certainty and money they can use immediately to help produce that season's harvest.

 Farming is notoriously unpredictable.
 A late freeze can wipe out a peach crop while early warmth brings strawberries in March.
-There’s also uncertainty around how much the farmer will be able to sell.
-Maybe they’re big enough to have a contract with a grocery store, or maybe they rely on farmers markets or an on-site produce stand, which means they don’t know exactly much they will sell, so they don’t know how much to grow.
+There's also uncertainty around how much the farmer will be able to sell in any growing season.
+Maybe they're big enough to have a contract with a grocery store, or maybe they rely on farmers markets or an on-site produce stand, which means they don't know exactly much they will sell, so they don't know how much to grow.

-For you, a buyer of fresh, healthy foods, there are great advantages to being part of a CSA.
+For you, a buyer of fresh, healthy foods, there are great advantages to joining a CSA.
 First and foremost, you get produce straight from the field every week.
-There’s no going to the grocery store and wondering where that carrot came from.
+There's no going to the grocery store and wondering where that carrot came from.